marcoparello/CTF-Writeups/CrewCTF-2024/Forensics/Recursion.md

 binwalk --dd='.*'  output4.bin
 ```

 Which results in a folder titled `_output4.bin.extracted`.
 I then explore the contents of `_output3.bin.extracted`, which contains a zip folder titled `4612.zip`.
-I unzip `4612.zip`, which reveals that `4612.zip` contained a file titled, `layer1.pcapng`.
+I unzip `4612.zip`, which reveals that `4612.zip` contained a file titled `layer1.pcapng`.
 So, I repeat the process again:

 ```txt
 tshark -r layer1.pcapng -Y 'usb.capdata and usb.device_address==15' -T fields -e usb.capdata > raw